testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 ## Project Structure
 Security statements for each product should be placed in their own directory in a Python project.
 Each project is recommended to be version controlled as a _Git_-repository.
-One respository can contain one or several products, each in own directory.
+One repository can contain one or several products, each in its own directory.
 Below is the expected structure for a security statement project:
 ```
 repository-name